-Two things dragged me into this bar/cafe close to the Corn Exchange of Leeds.
-Firstly it is ‘Yorkshire’ themed and secondly the name.
-Yorkshire was once sub-divided into administrative areas called Wapentakes – the Danelaw equivalent of an Anglo-Saxon Hundred in most other counties.
-The word derived from an assembly or meeting place, usually at a cross-roads or near a river, where literally one’s presence or a vote was taken by a show of weapons, where-in after a night of merriment would ensue.
+Two things dragged me into this bar/cafe close to the Corn Exchange of Leeds; it is Yorkshire themed and has a WTF name.
+The country was once sub-divided into administrative areas called Wapentakes – the Danelaw equivalent of an Anglo-Saxon Hundred in most other counties.
+The word is derived from an assembly or meeting place where literally one’s presence was taken by a show of weapons (like a night out in Leeds really).

-This place is a ‘A Little Piece of Yorkshire’, by combining a Bakery, Café and Bar to serve and support the local community.
+This place is a ‘A Little Piece of Yorkshire’ by combining a bakery, café and bar to serve and support the local community.
+And when I say local community I mean students and other people that like to get leathered on a regular basis.

-The building is several floors (only two where customers can sit) of boarded, old slightly worn wooden tables and chairs that you would expect in a pub that’s been around a bit although this cafe only opened in 2016.
-Feels a bit spit and sawdust.
-A bar greets you with muffins and brownies baked on the premises (which look good) as you walk through the door.
+The building is several floors (only two where customers can sit) of boarded, slightly worn wooden tables and chairs that you would expect in a pub that’s been around a bit although this cafe only opened in 2016.
+It all goes to give it that spit and sawdust feel.
+A bar greets you with muffins and brownies baked on the premises (which look good) as you walk through the door and helps line your stomach.

-Cool music plays by Yorkshire artists and they have live music nights.
-Two Victorian toilets with posters and wifi seemed quick.
+Cool music plays by Yorkshire artists (Pulp and The Human League, natch) and they have live music nights.
+Two Victorian toilets are available with posters to look at while you are birthing a brown otter and elsewhere the wifi seemed quick.

 A few Norwegians from last night’s A-ha gig and a gaggle of hens the worst for wear enter as we leave.
-Maybe Morten, Pal and Mags were in for a bacon bap.
+Maybe Morten, Pal and Mags will be for a bacon bap later.

 Good: Good breakie, locally sourced, interesting, good vibe.